 - Check for blood return by gently and slowly pulling back slightly on the syringe plunger. - Watch to make sure no red or pink appears in the tubing near the needle(s). - If blood return does occur, clamp the flow to that site and call your doctor or nurse to determine if the dose can be infused using the remaining site.
 If so, continue. - If the dose cannot be infused using the remaining site, remove all needles and start again from step 4.

 Step 8: Load the syringe and start the infusion

-• To open the pump, pull firmly to fully extend it until you hear a click.
+To load the syringe, pull firmly on the pump to extend it fully until you hear a click.